syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ### Bubble size and color

-When the bubble HeatMap is rendered with **SizeAndColor** bubble type, the bubble for the cells will be rendered with different sizes and colors.
+When the bubble HeatMap is rendered by setting the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property as **SizeAndColor**, the bubble for the cells will be rendered with different sizes and colors.

 The following example illustrates the different data binding with size and color bubble types in the HeatMap.

 #### Array binding

-The data is represented using array cell and table binding with the bubble type is **SizeAndColor** and the tile type is **Bubble** in the [HeatMapCellSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html).
+The data is represented using array binding with the bubble type is **SizeAndColor** and the tile type is **Bubble** in the [HeatMapCellSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html).

 ##### Table

+The following example illustrates the data with array table binding.

 ```cshtml